LezWatch/wordcamp-US-2017/markdown.md

 WordCamp San Francisco 2013

 Note: In 2013, Tracy Levesque and I met at WordCamp SF.
 In 2014, she and I were at the same hotel for the Community Summit plus Camp, and somehow got to talking about TV in the back of a van.
-Shay, from Chicago Fire, had just died, and Tracy lamented that we should have some database that listed all the lesbians on TV, and the shows, with if the show was worth it, how good representation was, and of course... we should power it in WordPress.
+Shay, from Chicago Fire, had just died, and Tracy lamented that we should have some database that listed all the lesbians on TV, and the shows, with if the show was worth it, how good representation was, and of course ... we should power it in WordPress.